kxtools/kx-vision/docs/engine_internals/data-access-patterns.md

 ## Conclusion

 The **`ContextCollection` method is definitively superior.** While it requires the initial setup of a game thread hook, the resulting stability, clarity, and directness of data access make it the ideal foundation for this project.
 The `AgentArray` is retained as a fallback or for accessing non-character entities.

+---

+### Finding the `GetContextCollection` Function

+There are at least two known function patterns that can be used to retrieve the `ContextCollection` pointer.
+While both can lead to the same result, they target different functions, and one is significantly more stable and reliable.

+#### Signature 1: The Dedicated Getter (Recommended)

+This is the method currently used by `kx-vision`.

+-   **Pattern (`CONTEXT_COLLECTION_FUNC_PATTERN`):**
+    `8B ? ? ? ? ?
+65 ? ? ? ? ? ? ? ?
+BA ? ? ? ?
+48 ? ? ?
+48 ? ? ?
+C3`

+-   **Target Function:** This pattern resolves to a small, dedicated getter function whose sole purpose is to access the Thread Local Storage (TLS) and return the `ContextCollection` pointer.

+    ```c
+    // Decompiled representation
+    undefined8 GetContextCollection(void)
+    {
+      return *(undefined8 *)(*(longlong *)(..._tls_index...) + 8);
+    }
+    ```

+-   **Analysis:** This is the ideal target.
+Single-responsibility functions are far less likely to be changed or refactored by game developers.
+Its simplicity and directness make the pattern highly resilient to game updates.

+#### Signature 2: The Multi-Purpose Function (Legacy/Brittle)

+This method is used in other tools (like `kx-zenith`) and was considered for this project.

+-   **Pattern (`BGFX_CONTEXT_FUNC_PATTERN`):**
+    `BA 10 00 00 00 48 8B 04 C8 81 3C 02 62 67 66 78`

+-   **Target Function:** This pattern resolves to a larger, more complex function that has dual responsibilities.
+It contains conditional logic to handle both BGFX rendering tasks and the same TLS lookup for the `ContextCollection`.

+    ```c
+    // Decompiled representation
+    int FUN_00b59ff0(int param_1)
+    {
+      // --- Rendering Path ---
+      if (DAT_027bec38 != 0) {
+        // ...
+BGFX rendering logic ...
+      }

+      // --- Context Path ---
+      // This is the part the pattern targets, but it's inside a larger function.
+      *(..._tls_index...) = 0x8799989d;
+      return 0;
+    }
+    ```

+-   **Analysis:** This is a less stable target.
+While it works, it's brittle.
+A game update that changes anything about the BGFX rendering logic could break this pattern, even if the context-retrieval part of the function remains identical.

+### Final Recommendation

+The dedicated getter function targeted by **Signature 1 (`CONTEXT_COLLECTION_FUNC_PATTERN`) is the superior and officially recommended approach for this project.** It provides the most stable and reliable method for acquiring the `ContextCollection` pointer, which is the cornerstone of our data access strategy.